Suraj-Yathinatti/Demand-Forecasting-Python/README.md

 # Demand-Forecasting---Python

-**Time-series Forecasting - Tableau Superstore dataset at Sub-Category level using ARIMA, LSTM, and Prophet with Python**
+**Time-series Forecasting using Python - Tableau Superstore dataset at Sub-Category level**

 **About the Dataset**